medleyjs/medley/docs/Factory.md

 <a name="factory-ignore-slash"></a>
 ### `ignoreTrailingSlash`

-Fastify uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
+Medley uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
 This option may be set to `true` to ignore trailing slashes in routes.
 This option applies to *all* route registrations for the resulting app instance.